HUM 101. Forms and Ideas in Humanities (3)

 SUST 401.
 Applied Sustainability (3)

 Prerequisite: SUST 310 or permission of instructor.
 Preparatory: SUST 300.
 This course offers a practical application of sustainability knowledge and practices to address a community problem.
 Environmental, equity and economic impacts must be considered in performing situation analyses and developing recommendations.
 Course provides the opportunity to apply sustainability knowledge in a consulting capacity and evaluate alternative solutions taking sustainability considerations into account.
 Affords students a community service learning experience.
-Course available for graduate credit.
+Available for graduate credit.